-Here are a few ways as to how you increase your car’s efficiency and spend less money on fuel:
+Here are a few ways on how you can increase your car’s efficiency and spend less money on fuel:

-1. WATCH THE WEIGHT To help increase your car’s efficiency you should remove any excess weight from your vehicle.
+To help increase your car’s efficiency you should remove any excess weight from your vehicle.
 If your car is loaded with extra weight, this means that your engine has to work a little harder in order to move the car, which reduces your mileage.
-You’d be surprised at just how much those items in your car can weight, therefore, by lightening your car’s load and removing any unnecessary items from your car, this can help to extend the utility of the fuel your put into your tank.
+You’d be surprised at just how much those items in your car can weigh, therefore, lightening your car’s load and removing any unnecessary items from your car, this can help to extend the utility of the fuel your put into your tank.

-4. CHANGE UP EARLY If you’re driving a manual you should always try and run your car in the highest gear possible.
-In doing this, it will improve your fuel efficiency as your engine doesn’t have to work as hard to run on the higher speed limits of a particular gear.
+If you’re driving a manual you should always try and run your car in the highest gear possible.
+Doing this will improve your fuel efficiency as your engine doesn’t have to work as hard to run on the higher speed limits of a particular gear.
 You should be gentle and change gear early, gradually bringing your car up to speed and minimising your braking.

-6. OBEY THE SPEED LIMIT By obeying the speed limits, it will not only keep you from getting costly speeding tickets, but it will also have an effect on how much fuel your burning.
+By obeying the speed limits, will not only keep you from getting costly speeding tickets, but it will also have an effect on how much fuel your burning.
 Although cars vary at which speeds they are most efficient, most cars will burn fuel less efficiently at speeds of 60 miles per hour or more.

-8. PLAN YOUR JOURNEY Before heading out its always wise to plan your journey in an attempt to avoid any traffic black spots and busy times if possible.
+Before heading out it’s always wise to plan your journey in an attempt to avoid any traffic black spots and busy times if possible.
 Make a note of the places you need to go and try to accomplish multiple objectives in a single trip.
 For example, rather than finishing work and going straight home to then have to go back out to the supermarket, why not go to the supermarket on your way home?
 Several short trips can actually consume more fuel, so plan carefully, complete your errands, and don’t waste any precious fuel.